dreignier/playground-qZqn74B4/markdowns/part2.md

 @[Why we need asynchronous]({"layout": "aside", "stubs": ["part2/part2.html"], "command": "node part2/part2.js"})

+The given example use [jQuery](http://jquery.com/) to perform the http request.

 In the future, synchronous http requests will be not supported anymore by browsers.
 Dealing with asynchronous is just a must have in Javascript world.